Learn genomics

 What is a VCF file?

-A VCF file (Variant Call Format) is a tab-delimited text format that records genomic variant sites, the alleles obser...
+A VCF file (Variant Call Format) is a tab-delimited text format used to describe genomic variants detected from seque...

 VCF vs gVCF explained